Chemaclass/chemaclass.com/content/blog/2021-08-01-test-driven-development.md

 ![blog-cover](/images/blog/2021-08-01/cover.jpg)

-The complexity here is not about writing tests itself, but the habits that the developers have to change to create software that is easy to be tested.
+The complexity here is not about writing tests itself, but the habits that we have to change to create software that is easy to be tested.

 <!-- more -->